Falkland steamer duck: Description

 The Falkland steamer duck measures between 61 and 74 cm in length and has a wingspan of 84 to 94 cm.
 It is a fairly large species of duck with males weighing between 3300 and 4800 g, and females between 2900 and 4196 g.
 The male's plumage is brown to grey with a contrasting light grey-white head.
-They have a very distinctive orange bill.
+They have a distinctive orange bill.
 The wings have white secondary feathers and large, featherless spurs.
 The stubby tail is brown-grey.
 The eyes are brown with a contrasting white eye-ring and a faint white eye-streak.
-The females are darker in colour with a brown neck and head, and an olive green beak.
+The females are darker in colour with a brown neck and head and an olive green beak.
 Females also have a distinctive white eye ring and a white line behind their eyes.
 Both males and females have characteristic yellow-orange feet.
 Juveniles can be differentiated from females by the black marks and overall paler colour of their feet.
 They also lack or have a very reduced white line behind their eyes.

 This species is visually similar to another steamer duck species with which it shares its range: the flying steamer duck.
-Although they are difficult to tell apart in the field, the Falkland steamer duck has shorter wings and tail, and a thicker neck and bill.
+Although they are difficult to tell apart in the field, the Falkland steamer duck has shorter wings and tail and a thicker neck and bill.
 Finally, as its name implies, the flying steamer duck is capable of flight while the Falkland steamer duck is strictly flightless.
 This last characteristic is difficult to see in the field because the flying steamer duck seldom flies and is often seen walking or swimming.